codecrs/PHPShark/README.md

 Well, PHPShark has met its challenges,
 The application will still continue to develop by Developer [Ankit Kumar](https://www.linkedin.com/in/ankitkumar85/), via LinkedIn Netwrok.
 Feel free to use the application and contribute with pull requests.

+# Vendor Integrations
+The Application was Pre-Configures with [PHP-Mailer](https://github.com/PHPMailer/PHPMailer) for messageing purpose.
+Be sure to visit them for their documentations when required.

 # COMMING SOON